-The Columbia University Medical Center (CUMC) Office of Academic Affairs supports faculty career development, facilitates faculty recruitment, appointment, retention and promotion; and ensures that faculty are informed through medical center-wide dissemination of relevant information to faculty and academic administrators.
-Under the Academic Affairs umbrella, the CUMC Office of Faculty Professional Development provides support and guidance to faculty through comprehensive programs and online resources.
+The Columbia University Irving Medical Center (CUIMC) Office of Academic Affairs supports faculty career development; facilitates faculty recruitment, appointment, retention, and promotion; and ensures that faculty are informed through medical center-wide dissemination of relevant information to faculty and academic administrators.
+Under the Academic Affairs umbrella, the CUIMC Office of Faculty Professional Development, Diversity and Inclusion provides support and guidance to faculty through comprehensive programs and online resources.

-The CUMC Faculty Development Office offers a wide variety of programs all of which serve as both skill-building and community-building opportunities.
-Some of the types of programs offered include: junior faculty development workshops; new faculty welcome; leadership and management; mentoring, skills workshops in areas such as teaching, writing, and research development, and programs for specific faculty groups such as women and diverse faculty.
+The CUIMC Office of Faculty Professional Development, Diversity and Inclusion offers a wide variety of programs, all of which serve as both skill-building and community-building opportunities.
+Some of the types of programs offered include junior faculty development workshops; new faculty welcome; leadership and management; mentoring; skills workshops in areas such as teaching, writing, and research development; and programs for specific faculty groups such as women and diverse faculty.

-The Office of the Vice Provost for Faculty Diversity and Inclusion was established in 2014 to attract, advance, and retain a diverse faculty.
-The Office facilitates faculty development, diversity, and planning initiatives with an emphasis on creating a welcoming and inclusive climate at the University.
+The Office of the Vice Provost for Faculty Advancement was established in 2014 to promote and nurture a vibrant climate of inclusive excellence through creative collaboration with University partners.
+The Office facilitates faculty development, diversity, planning, and community-building initiatives with an emphasis on creating a welcoming and inclusive climate at the University.

 The CTL offers a wide range of free services including individual consultations and teaching observations, programs in course and curricular design, support for documenting teaching development and effectiveness, workshops in subjects such as effective communication, inclusive teaching, active and collaborative learning, and use of digital media and emerging technologies, and a range of learning communities and professional development institutes.